Inclusive design and ways of working

 • Ministry of Justice/Justice Digital’s book club

-• BBC’s International Women’s Day event in 2024
+• BBC’s International Women’s Day 2024 event in Salford

 The BBC's International Women's Day event at MediaCity in 2025